-- 14 Days prior to the commencement of the course 100% refund - Between 13 days and 7 days prior to the course 75% refund - The amount retained (25%) by HPA Training is required to cover the costs of staff and resources which will have already been committed based on the student's initial intention to undertake the training. - Between 6 days and the commencement of the course no refund - Withdrawal during the course no refund. - Discretion may be exercised by the Chief Executive Officer if there is extenuating or a significant personal circumstance that let to your withdrawal. - Where a student has purchased a text or training workbooks and subsequently cancels, HPA Training will not refund monies for the text.
+- Participants enrolled in training that have been terminated by the RTO - 14 Days prior to the commencement of the course 100% refund - Between 13 days and 7 days prior to the course 75% refund - The amount retained (25%) by HPA Training is required to cover the costs of staff and resources which will have already been committed based on the student's initial intention to undertake the training. - Between 6 days and the commencement of the course no refund - Withdrawal during the course no refund. - Discretion may be exercised by the Chief Executive Officer if there is extenuating or a significant personal circumstance that let to your withdrawal, eg, due to illness or extreme hardship. - In the event the RTO fails to provide the agreed services.